 - 200g self-raising flour

 - 250ml soya milk, oat milk, almond milk, or cashew milk

 - 50ml warm water

 Mix the batter in exactly the same way as you would a normal Yorkshire pudding recipe.
 Be careful to make sure there are no lumps and bumps.
 Then, once your tray is hot, follow the recipe above and use the same timings as before.
 Yet again, you cannot open the door during the cooking process or they will fall flat like pancakes.
 To make soya milk, oat milk, almond milk, or cashew milk work as a dairy-free alternative, rest the batter for 10 minutes before putting it into the muffin tins.

 As a reference, I found almond milk to be the tastiest but I think it depends on the amount of salt and pepper that was added in.

 How to make Yorkshire puddings without egg

 The above recipe removed milk.
 This Yorkshire pudding recipe removes the egg and is by far the trickiest thing to do.
-The egg, by default, gives the Yorkshire pudding its colour and Grace.
-To remove the egg can often make the Yorkshire pudding look anaemic and unappetising.
+The egg, by default, gives the Yorkshire pudding its colour and taste.
+Removing the egg can often make the Yorkshire pudding look anaemic and unappetising.
 However, this is what I’ve found to work best if an egg really is out of the question…

 - 225g self-raising flour